ministryofjustice/security-guidance/docs/secure-email-transfer-guide.md

 This guide provides technical users with information about the services and encryption tools for transferring information securely using email.
 Ensure that email communication is sufficiently secured before transferring sensitive information.
 Examples of sensitive information include:

--   **Official-Sensitive** classified information such as personal data.
+-   classified information such as personal data.
 -   API and other application keys or credentials, including within containers.
 -   SSH keys.
 -   Database and other system-to-system passwords.